Skip to content

-A quick guide to Sample Ratio Mismatch for your A/B tests
+How to fix Sample Ratio Mismatch errors in your A/B tests

 Sample Ratio Mismatch (SRM) occurs when the actual sample sizes in your A/B test differ significantly from the expected allocation ratio.
 For instance, if you plan to split traffic evenly between two variants (a 50/50 split) but end up with a 60/40 split, you’ve encountered an SRM.
 This mismatch signals a problem with the randomisation or tracking in your experiment, which can compromise the validity of your results.